The low-carb way of eating is very popular.

 Besides all the vegetables, there are plenty of other plant foods that can be eaten on this diet.

-Nuts are incredibly nutritious, being loaded with healthy fats and important nutrients like Vitamin E and magnesium.
+Nuts are incredibly nutritious, loaded with healthy fats and important nutrients like vitamin E and magnesium.

-Nut butters can also be eaten, as long as they are just made with nuts and salt and not laden with some unhealthy oil.
+Nut butters can also be eaten, as long as they’re only made with nuts and salt and not filled with processed vegetable oils or sugar.

 The only problem with nut butters (and sometimes the nuts themselves) is that they're so energy dense and tasty that it can be easy to eat excessive amounts.